pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

     config:
 ```

+When deploying TiProxy, you also need to configure additional parameters for TiDB.
+For detailed configuration steps, refer to [Deploy TiProxy Load Balancer for an Existing TiDB Cluster](deploy-tiproxy.md).

 #### Enable TiFlash

 If you want to enable TiFlash in the cluster, configure `spec.pd.config.replication.enable-placement-rules: true` and configure `spec.tiflash` in the `${cluster_name}/tidb-cluster.yaml` file as follows: